 for managing heap-allocated objects.

-expression and potentially causing leaks, these smart pointers should be obtained through the factory functions std::make_unique()
+expression can cause leaks.
+Using smart pointers through the factory functions std::make_unique()

 If using functions that manage memory using the C library mechanisms is unavoidable, wrapping such a pointer immediately into a specialization of std::unique_ptr<>